scala-steward/izumi-r2/README.md

 What is it?
 ===========

-Izumi (*jp. 泉水, spring*) is an ecosystem of independent libraries and frameworks allowing you to significantly increase productivity of your Scala development.
+Izumi (jp. 泉水) is an ecosystem of independent libraries and frameworks allowing you to significantly increase productivity of your Scala development.

 including the following components: